dougmassay/tagmechanic-sigil-plugin/README.md

     > tk_tooltips.py
     > updatecheck.py

 Files used for building/maintaining the plugin:

-    > buildplugin.py  -- this is used to build the plugin.
+    > buildplugin  -- this is used to build the plugin.
     > checkversion.xml -- used by automatic update checking (not yet implemented).
     > setup.cfg -- used for flake8 style and PEP checking.
 Use it to see if your code complies.
     (if my setup.cfg doesn't bark about it, then I don't care about it)